essanpupil/erpr/README.md

 1. Order stock based on production plan.
 1. Set reminder to order stock before passing quantity threshold.

+## Features
+1. CRUD for materials.
+1. CRUD for products and its required materials.

 ## Technical Implementation
 ### Requirements
 1. Django 3.2.7